 Size (hwd) 55 x 210 x 235mm

-Externally, little has changed from our current award-winner, the Phono-1 MkII, bar the use of an orange power LED to indicate that the unit is working.
+Externally, little has changed from the 2021 award-winner, the Phono-1 MkII, bar the use of an orange power LED to indicate that the unit is working.
 The lack of external change isn’t necessarily a bad thing given the quality of the original design.
 This has alway been a nicely made but basic looking box.

 There’s the usual single-ended stereo input and output RCAs and a choice of three grounding options, which are really handy in more hum-prone systems.
 Compared to the earliest Phono-1s, the cartridge loading adjustments on the base are better labelled and easier to follow.
 There are numerous dip switches that when used in combination allow a wide range of gain adjustments from 40.2 to 62.8dB.
 Resistance and capacitance loading is also adjustable and means that the Vertere should be able to cope with pretty much any cartridge out there, bar possibly some extremely low output oddities.